Session title: Independent learning

 - Students are not ready to learn, and so disrupt activities and slow the pace of learning of their peers.

 Learning Independence is a half-day session.

 Information for event organisers

-Lesson observation profiles are often used by organisations to determine their effectiveness and the impact of their development work.
+Lesson observation profiles are often used by organisations to determine the effectiveness of provision and the impact of their development work.
 However, too often, the process is flawed as it focuses on what teachers and their learners do, rather than the difference the chosen teaching strategies make to learning.
 And in too many cases, teachers focus almost exclusively on coverage of the vocational syllabus at the expense of creating expert learners who can do much of this for themselves.

 This session challenges teachers’ custom and practice and helps them understand how some commonplace teaching strategies build dependence on, rather than independence of, the teacher.
 Delegates explore expert learner skills, the teaching strategies needed to develop them, and the resource implications for their organisation.